roachme/tman/README.md

 ```

 ## ⇁  Installation
-1. Once you compiled successfully, put executable `_tman` into one of directories defined in env variable `PATH`.
+1. Once you compiled successfully, put executable `_tmancli` into one of directories defined in env variable `PATH`.
 I put it in `~/.locil/bin` .
 2. Copy the content of tman.sh into your shell rc file.
 It's `~/.bashrc`, `.zshrc`, etc.

 ```bash